 Please check the address for which you are applying is in our area of benefit before completing the form since we cannot accept applications from any roads that are not listed on our website on the Area of Benefit section.

 Applications should be made on the Individual Grant Application Form.
 Please send completed forms to [email protected], applications are not accepted by post.
 If you need any support in filling in the application form, please contact the office and we can assist you.
 Applications can be submitted at any time and are currently considered on a 2 weekly basis.
 Applications are generally limited to one per year for individuals unless there are exceptional circumstances.

-When a grant has been awarded payment can either be made by bank transfer to the referring agency (our preferred method), by cheque to the referring agency or by bank transfer to the applicant directly.
+When a grant has been awarded payment can either be made by bank transfer to the referring agency (our preferred method) or by bank transfer to the applicant directly.
 If a payment needs to be made directly to an applicant, their bank details will need to be provided by the referring agency and they will be responsible for ensuring that the grant is spent as intended and receipts are provided.